Comstock Resources Inc. [CRK] stock Upgrade by Citigroup analyst, price target now $12

-Comstock Resources Inc. [NYSE: CRK] stock went on an upward path that rose over 1.28% on Thursday, amounting to a one-week price increase of more than 0.82%.
+Comstock Resources Inc. [NYSE: CRK] stock went on a downward path that fall over -3.47% on Tuesday, amounting to a one-week price decrease of less than -1.63%.
 The company report on April 3, 2023 at 4:15 PM that COMSTOCK RESOURCES, INC. ANNOUNCES FIRST QUARTER 2023 EARNINGS DATE AND CONFERENCE CALL INFORMATION.

 Parties interested in participating in the conference call telephonically will need to register at https://register.vevent.com/register/BI7639b1d21a9745e8b2011583a0365914.
 Upon registering to participate in the conference call, participants will receive the dial-in number and a personal PIN number to access the conference call.
 On the day of the call, please dial in at least 15 minutes in advance to ensure a timely connection to the call.